 2. Child Care Resource (CCR)

 I have written before about how helpful it can be to a provider to become associated with their local Child Care Resource Center.
-Not only do they provide workshops, resource library, client referral services and trainings, but they can also be another resource for a provider to provide insight into the licensing process and specific questions a provider may have.
+Not only do they provide workshops, resource libraries, client referral services, and trainings, but they can also be another resource for a provider to provide insight into the licensing process and specific questions a provider may have.

 See if there is one near you or if you can reach a CCR remotely.